Environment

 Even read somewhere that the better your vestibular system is, the dizzier you are.

-The engineer has a very healthy vestibular system.
+Well, the engineer has a very healthy vestibular system.

 "You must drink lots of water to flush out the contrast"